nexus9111/api_webmarket_nodejs/README.md

 ## ✨ Présentation

-🇫🇷 Dans le cadre d'un projet au sein de mon IUT informatique, j'ai réalisé cette api pour centraliser et stocker les produits.
+🇫🇷 Dans le cadre d'un projet durant ma formation en informatique à l'université Nice  Côte d'Azur, j'ai réalisé cette api pour centraliser et stocker les produits.
 Chaque groupe de travail est identifié par un owner token qui est défini dans ```/models/productModel.js``` et ```/utils/misc.js``` (pensez a les modifier).

-🇺🇸 As part of a project in my computer science IUT, I made this api to centralize and store the products.
+🇺🇸 As part of a project during my computer science degree at the University of Nice Côte d'Azur, I made this api to centralize and store the products.
 Each workgroup is identified by an owner token which is defined in ``/models/productModel.js`` and ``/utils/misc.js`` (think to modify them).

 ### I used my personnal NodeJS API boilerplate that you can find <a href="https://github.com/nexus9111/personal_api_boilerplate">here</a>